Luucko/ErasmusGo/doc/Plan.md

 - **Goal**: Allow students to search for and locate specific classrooms or facilities on campus.
 - **Preconditions**: Student accesses the application.
 - **Main Flow**:
-  1. Student opens the campus map feature.
+  1. Student navigates to the "Map of Buildings and Rooms" section inside the "Campus Information" category.
   2. Student searches for a room or building.
   3. Application displays the location on a map with directions.
 - **Postconditions**: Student views the desired location on the map.